alttch/psrt/proto.md

 ### Pings

-The server pings the client with frequency TIMEOUT\_SEC / 2, where TIMEOUT\_SEC
+The server pings the client by sending OP\_NOP with frequency TIMEOUT\_SEC / 2,
-is the value reported by the client during greetings.
+where TIMEOUT\_SEC is the value reported by the client during greetings.

 ### Message push